Progress made on wildfires, but high winds threaten efforts

-The largest of the wildfires has blacked more than 94 square miles (243 square kilometers) in the Sangre de Cristo Mountains.
+The largest of the wildfires has blackened more than 94 square miles (245 square kilometers) in the Sangre de Cristo Mountains.
 Crews there were bracing for the weather to take a turn this week with more hot, dry and windy conditions forecast for the area.

+In Arizona, crews are working to encircle and mop up a 30-square mile (80-square kilometer) wildfire on the outskirts of Flagstaff that burned 30 homes and additional structures last week.
+Aircraft helped firefighters battling a different major fire that continued to grow, burning 10 square miles (26 square kilometers) in the Prescott National Forest in north-central Arizona.

 A hillside is seen burned in the background, Monday, April 25, 2022, while a family home was fortunate to escape the Tunnel Fire unscathed after the fire burned over 21,000 acres and at least 24 structures in the area, near Flagstaff, Ariz.
 (Rachel Gibbons/Arizona Daily Sun via AP)